kaust-rccl/Dist-DL-training/deepspeed/README.md

     ```
 3. Once the job is terminated, check for the output artifacts:

-   Output logs found in `.out` inside [logs](experiments/baseline/logs) directory, it should be tailed with the slurm job id.
+   Output logs found in `.out` inside [log](experiments/baseline/logs) directory, it should be tailed with the slurm job
+   id.
      ```bash
-     cd logs
+     cd log
      cat <job_name>_<job_id>.out
      ```
     - You will see lines similar to: